-Adams' wheelhouse is country music, and he plays from a position of power on Ashes & Fire.
+Adams' wheelhouse, however, is country music, and he plays from a position of power on Ashes & Fire.
 Songs like the title track and "Dirty Rain" show the soulful country influence of former tourmate Emmylou Harris, while the delicate folk of "Rocks" recalls the bedroom from which he's been known to work.
-Subdued and low-key, Ashes & Fire sounds like the work of a man who's benefited from taking some time to figure it all out, and he's rarely sounded better than he does in this session.
+Subdued and low-key, Ashes & Fire sounds like the work of a man who's benefited from taking time to figure it all out, and he's rarely sounded better than he does in this session.